netmb/Edilkamin_BT/README.md

 ## Current limitations:

 Currently only fan 1 can be changed, because my Slide2 does not have more fans.
-Some special functions like Chrono-timer and Pelletsensor are missing, cause i cant find the necessary codes for this.
+Some special functions like Chrono-timer are missing, cause i cant find the necessary codes for this.

 I have no idea if this works on your pellet stoves right away, because I could only try it on my stove here.
 I'm looking forward to your feedback.